 In the latest trend in America, therapy dogs are being brought into funeral homes to help comfort mourners.
 The four-legged friends are present when families are making arrangements and can also attend funerals and wakes.
+On the other hand, if you’re not into dogs, you can try products such as the best natural test booster to enhance your mood.

 According to America’s National Funeral Directors Association there has been a rise in the number of therapy dogs being used at funeral homes in the past few years.
 And it seems the idea is increasingly popular.
 An NFDA survey found that over half of respondents would be interested in having a dog at a funeral or memorial service.